TomSpencerLondon/CV/README.md

 I have an aptitude for working with computers.
 As a languages teacher and college lecturer I explored online learning systems and built electronic study resources for my own students, including a website.
 I ran an after-school coding club.
 I am well-organised, inventive, experienced in team working and a good communicator.

+At Homeflow I have continued to deepen my interest and expertise in coding through a determined, enthusiastic and carefully considered approach.
+I very much enjoy working at a mid-sized SAAS company and working there has allowed me to work on APIS, Rails and RSpec testing in particular.
+Lead developer, Bob Farrell, creator of bpython (https://github.com/bpython/bpython) and keen open source contributor (https://github.com/bobf?tab=repositories), has proven to be an excellent mentor and I have seized this opportunity to sharpen my craft.
+I am also generous in sharing knowledge through my work with recent new recruits and I continue to develop my coding and communication skills with regular contribution to our weekly in-house code club (Fridays - 15.00).

-__Tech Skills__: OOP, TDD, SOLID, MVC, Ruby, Ruby on Rails, Sinatra, Rspec, JavaScript, Node.js, Jasmine, SQL, DataMapper, Pair-Programming, Agile, XP Values, Version Control
+__Tech Skills__: OOP, TDD, SOLID, MVC, Ruby, Ruby on Rails, Sinatra, Rspec, JavaScript, React, Jest, SQL, Pair-Programming, Agile, XP Values, Version Control

 ## Projects